What is Embraer?

 Merx Aviation Finance

-Merx Aviation is a global aircraft leasing, management, and finance company, leveraging extensive investment expertise to provide capital solutions for growth in the aviation sector, supported by Midcap Financial Investment Corporation.
+Merx Aviation is a global aircraft leasing, management, and finance company based in New York, with additional offices in Dublin, Ireland.
+The company leverages over three decades of investment expertise to meet the financial return needs of its clients and provide innovative capital solutions for growth in the aviation sector.

 What's next for Embraer?